 The Multidisciplinary Design Minor requires 15 credit hours across 4 key experiences.
 This program is highly individualized.
-The courses below represent common enrollments for MDP students, but the minor looks different for every student.
+The courses below represent common enrollments for MDP students.

 - Introductory Design, Build Test Experience (2 – 4 credits)